Zooglon/qms/Readme.md

 FRONTEND -

 - MAP -

   - Auto add dimensions when you draw a line not just the shape.
   - Add a download button to save 'screenshot' for grants office

+- add form blub - OPTIONAL - THINK? `At QMS.com we want to provide you, the customer, with a free easy to use platform, that allows you to go through the styeps to ordering a shed or concrete once, whilst controlling how many quotes you receive.`

 FORM -

 - Add repair/replace options

-- add sticky side menu for area tool, ft/mm converter and roof pitch calculator
+- add sticky side menu for area tool, ft/mm converter and roof pitch calculator/spirit level
 - All intro and completion text in for the repair/replace
+- Add spirit level option for phones/tablets
+- for ROOF - add option to get multiple material quotes - i.e Composite and Timer etc
+- Add mezzanine options in portal frame and mono pitch - remove option for specifying existing posts.

 BACKEND -